-Are you having trouble when Filezilla is slow while uploading or downloading files?
-By default, the FTP transfer speed between the client and the server depends on many factors: Internet Service Provider limits, FTP server, client settings, etc. In such situation, user can only control the settings of its FTP client.
-By default, the FTP Client Filezilla is installed with minimal settings that limit the maximum allowed connection speed to the FTP server.
-But if you change a few things you can speed up Filezilla and increase your download speed by over 2Mb/s.
+Are you having trouble when FileZilla is slow while uploading or downloading files?
+By default, the FTP transfer speed between the client and the server depends on many factors: Internet Service Provider limits, FTP server or client settings, etc. In such a situation, the user can only manage the settings of its FTP client.
+In this guide, we will show you how to optimize your FileZilla FTP client for maximum upload/download speed.

 Speed up FileZilla Instructions